florideanstarch/dotfiles/README.md

 # dotfiles
-A repo for managing my dotfiles using "chezmoi".
+A repo for managing my dotfiles using [chezmoi](https://www.chezmoi.io/).